PROCESS & POLICIES

 For more extensive revisions, send me your changes in the form of a revised Word document.
 However, do not use Word’s Review functions to add comments.
 Microsoft Word’s change tracking sometimes works well, but cross-version performance is unpredictable, and I cannot be responsible for changes sent in this way.

 Revisions marked in PDFs are strongly discouraged, and may entail extra charges.
-Annotated PDFs may work well within a single organization, where an IT department sets things up, but it can be another matter when you send them outside that organization.
+Annotated PDFs may work well within a single organization, where an IT department sets things up and everyone’s using the same version of Acrobat, but it can be another matter when you send them outside that organization.
+Again, cross-version compatibility is the issue.

 Instead, just make any changes you like in the body of the Word document.
 Write the comment right there in the document, and flag every spot you changed—including places where you deleted something without replacing it.
 To flag your changes and comments, you can use the highlight tool, or change the color of the text.
 (You don’t have to bother about where the highlight starts or ends, as long as it guides me to the spot.)
 If you like, you can put comments in a separate document.